FluxOps

 The Problem

 In high-pressure airport operations, dashboards fail when they try to show everything.
-FluxAir was intentionally designed to show less.
+FluxOps was intentionally designed to show less.
 By removing non-essential charts, maps, and alerts, the system focuses operators on actionable states, confirmations, and coordinated responses across airports.
 The goal was not to build a visually impressive dashboard, but a system that performs reliably during disruption.

-Design Philosphy
+Design Philosophy

-FluxAir was designed as an Operational Control System, not a traditional monitoring dashboard.
+FluxOps was designed as an Operational Control System, not a traditional monitoring dashboard.

 Every screen prioritizes decision-making under pressure by reducing cognitive load and eliminating non-actionable data.

-The interface follows a clear progression from situational awareness to action and confirmation, ensuring operators can respond quickly without navigating unnecessary layers or waiting for supervisory approval during critical moments.
+The interface follows a clear progression from Situational Awareness to Action and Confirmation, ensuring operators can respond quickly without navigating unnecessary layers or waiting for supervisory approval during critical moments.

 The Design & Decisions